OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ba/wsb.md

 ---
 title: wsb
-description: This page serves as a guide on how to use the 'wsb' function, a tool which prints what the WSB gang are up to in Reddit's subreddit wallstreetbets.
+description: "This page serves as a guide on how to use the 'wsb' function, a tool" which prints what the WSB gang are up to in Reddit's subreddit wallstreetbets.
 It includes parameters and examples.
 keywords: